Delaware Academy for School Leadership

 The Superintendent Study Council will create a leadership network consisting of State of Delaware superintendents and other district office administrators who will meet monthly for discussion, collaboration and professional learning on relevant and timely topics related to school improvement, equity, and improving outcomes for all students.
 The Council is a collaborative effort between districts, DOE and UD-DASL that provides relevant, timely, and meaningful research, best practices, and professional learning to support executive level leaders in addressing complex and evolving challenges in education.

 The Assistant Principal Academy is a highly selective 12-month program designed to develop distinguished assistant principals into transformational building-level principals.
 The program consists of 5 modules of instruction aligned to Professional Standards for Educational Leaders (PSEL), coaching by University of Delaware Academy for School Leadership (DASL) Leadership Coaches, and a practice-based mentorship with a successful building principal.

 Nominate a 2021 GISL Fellow:

-Superintendents/Heads of School or a designee should complete the form below by Friday, October 23, 2020 to nominate a GISL Fellow and GISL Mentor.
+Superintendents/Heads of School or a designee nominated GISL Fellow and GISL Principal Mentor in October 2020.